Application Deadline: January 15

 Nonrefundable Application Fee

-When you click the "submit" button on your online application, you will be prompted to enter credit card information to pay the application fee.
-Your application is not fully submitted until you have entered your credit card information.
+When you click the "submit" button on your the Graduate Application form, you will be prompted to enter credit card information to pay the application fee.
+Your application form is not fully submitted until you have entered your credit card information.
 Under no circumstances will an application fee be waived or refunded.
 After you submit the application form you will be directed to a dashboard where you can begin working on your ePortfolio(s).

 Official College Transcripts

 During the application process an unofficial transcript is acceptable for review pending an Admissions decision.
 Official transcripts are required upon admission.
 Include transcripts both official and unofficial from all universities/colleges from which a degree was obtained or prerequisites were fulfilled.
 You can attach unofficial transcripts as .pdf or .jpg files in the Educational History section of the application form.
 If you are in the process of completing a bachelor's degree when you apply, a transcript showing your first three years of study is acceptable.

 Transcripts are considered official if sent directly from the degree- or credit-granting institution to the SAIC Graduate Admissions Office.
 Hard copy transcripts are considered official if the documents remain in the registrar's original signed and sealed envelopes.